muffin87/helm-tutorial/part-06/README.md

 ## Chart repo

 So what's needed to host a Chart repo?
 It's less than you think.
-You basically need a web server which serves an `index.yaml` and you need some packaged Charts.
+You basically need a web server which serves an `index.yaml` and some packaged Charts.
 Since we use HTTP(S) to communicate with a web server, you get your charts by executing a GET request to the right URL.